 Toothaches are nasty things that can make it hard for you to eat, think, talk, sleep, and generally function.
-The cause of toothache can be varied (see the left sidebar), but the ultimate cure for a toothache is usually the same: go to a dentist.
+The cause of toothache can be varied (see below), but the ultimate cure for a toothache is usually the same: go to a dentist.
 Lucky for tooth-achy you, though, there are lots of home remedies for toothache pain, and we offer those for your perusal here.
 Keep in mind though that it may be a good idea to check in with your dentist to avoid worsening pain, damage, and eventual loss of the tooth.

 Causes of Toothache

 A toothache can be the result of a poor diet and poor dental hygiene, or worse a symptom of a serious dental problem, or a “transferred” symptom of a serious health problem elsewhere in the body.
 Here are some of the more common causes of toothache in each category:

 Diet and Hygiene